How to boost your mood with a mindful outlook

 Developing trust in yourself and your feelings is an important attitude in mindfulness.
 This is also an important attitude for life in general.
 Believing in yourself and your abilities, and understanding that your feelings are valuable and important can help you build resilience and cope with stress and other challenges.

 It can be particularly hard to trust yourself when your self-esteem is low.
 You can build trust gradually over time by being kind and patient with yourself.
-This can be strange at first, but it can help to think about yourself as a loved one.
+This might feel strange at first, but it can be easier, especially at the beginning, if you try to think about yourself as if you were a loved one.
 Lots of people are harsher on themselves than they are with the people around them.
 If you wouldn’t say something to someone you care about, then try not to think it of yourself.

 Our work is supported by